We’ve all faced nosy questions and comments about our kids’ adoptions, questions like:

 1. “That’s personal.”
 (Or, if you want to be funny, “That’s classified.”)
 This brief statement lets the stranger know that he or she is being intrusive.
 With this response, you are confronting and responding directly to the person’s question while protecting your family’s story.
 You are also demonstrating to your children, who might be standing nearby, that you are unapologetic in respecting their privacy.

 2. “Sounds like you are interested in adoption.
 Here’s a resource.”
 Hand the person a business card stating the contact information for your adoption agency or attorney, an organization that connects children with families (Dave Thomas Foundation, for example), a popular adoption website or blog (start with Adoption.com!), or a list of your favorite adoption books.
-You can have business cards printed inexpensively at a number of different websites.
+You can have business cards printed inexpensively on several different websites.
 I keep cards in my wallet at all times, as does my husband.

 3. “Isn’t it such a beautiful day?”
-Essentially, change the subject.
+Essentially, change the subject when nosy questions come up.
 Yes, this is evading, but it’s also letting an adult know that you aren’t interested in engaging in a conversation about adoption or your family’s story.
-This also gives the person an opportunity to re-think if he or she should really be asking that question or making that statement.
+This also allows the person to re-think if he or she should really be asking that question or making that statement.

-Remember, in refusing to give away your children’s stories, you aren’t being rude, nor are you unconfident.
+Remember, in refusing to give in nosy questions and giving away your children’s stories, you aren’t being rude, nor are you unconfident.
 Instead, you are being assertive, demonstrating to both the asker and your children that some things are too precious, too personal to just hand to the first (second, third, fourth . . . ) person who asks.